 Our nursery is equipped to care for critically ill newborns that require oxygen, IV therapy, and close monitoring.
 Our department has board certified pediatricians and family practice physicians who are able to care for any newborn.
 The physicians and the nursing staff are all highly trained and Neonatal Resuscitation Certified.

 Visiting hours are not restricted.
 We use the philosophy of “any time within reason”, NO ONE under the age of 14 is allowed in the LDRP rooms, unless they are a sibling to the newborn.
 This restriction is our way of protecting the newborn from being exposed to infectious diseases.

 Brody’s Fund & Caring for Coy

 Brody’s Fund provides financial assistance for medical and funeral costs to those who experience the loss of a baby.
-We also have a “Caring for Coy” monthly support group for infant loss.
+We also have a “Caring for Coy” support group for infant loss.